ISISComputingGroup/ibex_developers_manual/backend_system/NICOS/Installing-Nicos-on-Windows.md

     ...\Python\scripts\pip.exe install -r requirements.txt

+*Last time this didn't work for me and I got the error `Fatal error in launcher: Unable to create process using '"'`.
+In this case running `...\Python\python.exe -m pip install -r requirements.txt` worked instead*

 This will grab all of the required Python libraries for Nicos.
 Then run:

     ...\Python\scripts\pip.exe install --extra-index-url https://forge.frm2.tum.de/simple  nicos-pyctl